Understanding Fixed Annuities

+Let’s clear up misconceptions and make understanding fixed annuities easier.
 A fixed annuity is a contract between you and an insurance company.
-You pay the insurance company, through an agent, a premium that grows tax deferred over time by an interest rate determined by the contract.
-At some specified point in time you receive regular payments from the insurance company.
+You pay the insurance company a premium that grows tax deferred over time by an interest rate determined by the contract.

 Fixed annuities offer many benefits to the holder.
 The most important being that the principal and accrued interest are 100% protected and guaranteed by the insurance company.(1) Depending on how the annuities are structured they also can provide benefits beyond guaranteed periodic payouts including emergency funds when necessary, death benefits, nursing home benefits, and lifetime income benefits, meaning the holder will never outlive the income provided by the annuity.

 There are two types of fixed annuities, a traditional fixed annuity and a fixed index annuity.
 The primary difference between the two is how compound interest grows the premium over time.
 In a traditional fixed annuity, generally just called a fixed annuity, an interest rate is specified in the policy.
 This rate remains fixed for a specified period of time.
-The initial interest rate is determined by prevailing fixed income rates that would be typical for CDs or government bonds.
+The initial interest rate is determined by prevailing fixed rates and may be higher than CDs or government bond rates.
 After the specified time period the insurance company may change the interest rate to match current rates but it would never be below a minimum rate specified in the policy.

-A Fixed Index Annuity is a more recent addition to the annuity family that allows the annuity holder to have all of the benefits of a fixed annuity while also sharing in stock market gains.
+A Fixed Index Annuity is a more recent addition to the annuity family that allows the annuity holder to have all of the benefits of a fixed annuity while also sharing in stock market index gains.
 A fixed index annuity protects both principal and any accrued earnings against stock market losses.
-This is accomplished by setting the annuity interest rate based on a percentage of stock market growth while still guaranteeing a minimum positive interest rate if the market loses value.
-For a more in-depth look at the various types of annuities and the pros and cons of each, please sign up for instant access to our free 6-part video series titled, “Securing Your Retirement Future“.
+For a more in-depth look at how insurance companies are able to protect against losses, and the key differences between different annuity types, please sign up for instant access to our free 6-part video series titled, “Securing Your Retirement Future“.

 The only significant difference between the two types is that the interest rate in a fixed index annuity is determined by the gain in the underlying stock index whereas in a fixed annuity the interest paid is based on the prevailing interest rates for fixed income investments like CDs.